 We file consolidated U.S. federal and state income tax returns separate and apart from GE.
 For periods up to and including the date of Separation, we were included in the consolidated U.S. federal and state income tax returns of GE, where applicable, but also filed certain separate state and foreign income tax returns.
 The tax provision is presented on a separate company basis as if we were a separate filer for tax purposes for all periods.
 The effects of tax adjustments and settlements from taxing authorities are presented in our condensed consolidated financial statements in the period in which they occur.
 Our current obligations for taxes are settled with the relevant tax authority, or GE, as applicable, on an estimated basis and adjusted in later periods as appropriate and are reflected in our consolidated financial statements in the periods in which those settlements occur.
 We recognize the current and deferred tax consequences of all transactions that have been recognized in the financial statements using the provisions of the enacted tax laws.
-In calculating the provision for interim period income taxes, in accordance with Accounting Standards Codification 740, Income Taxes, we estimate the effective tax rate expected to be applicable for the full fiscal year and apply that estimated annual effective tax rate to year-to-date ordinary income.
-Adjustments to tax expense are made for year-to-date discrete items.
-The effective tax rate for the three months ended June 30, 2018 decreased to 22.0%, compared to 37.1% in the same period in the prior year, primarily due to the reduction in the corporate tax rate from 35% to 21% included in the Tax Act.
-See "Management's Discussion and Analysis- Critical Accounting Estimates" in our 2017 Form 10-K, for a discussion of the significant judgments and estimates related to income taxes.
+In calculating the provision for interim period income taxes, in accordance with Accounting Standards Codification 740, Income Taxes, we estimate the effective tax rate expense are made for year-to-date discrete items.
+The effective tax rate for the three months ended September 30, 2018 decreased to 24.9%, compared to 36.9% in the same period in the prior year, primarily due to the reduction in the corporate tax rate for 35% to 21% included in the Tax Act.
+See "Management's Discussion and Analysis -Critical Accounting Estimates" in our 2017 Form 10-K, for a discussion of the significant judgments and estimates related to income taxes.

 For periods prior to Separation, we are under continuous examination by the Internal Revenue Service ("IRS") and the tax authorities of various states as part of their audit of GE's tax returns.
 The IRS is currently auditing GE's consolidated U.S. income tax returns for 2012 to 2015.
 We are under examination in various states going back to 2011 as part of their audit of GE's tax returns.
-We are not currently under audit with respect to any post-Separation periods.
 We believe that there are no issues or claims that are likely to significantly impact our results of operations, financial position or cash flows.
 We further believe that we have made adequate provision for all income tax uncertainties that could result from such examinations.